Configure Tenable.io

 Specifies the owner of all items in Jira created from add-on.

-Note: The list only displays users that are members of the following group: jira-administrators.
+Note: The list only displays users that are members of the jira-administrators group.

 Drop-down box